-You won’t need any lighting modifiers to go over your off-camera flash, it’s best to keep it bare and harsh.
+You won’t need any lighting modifiers to go over your off camera flash, it’s best to keep it bare and harsh.
 Remember to start the flash in manual mode.
 This is important, as we don’t want the flash to change exposure with every other shot, which it would do with TTL/ETTL mode.

 Since we’re using a flash and not relying on ambient light, it’s not the shutter speed that will capture the motion of the water drop – it’s the flash, and that works faster.
 The duration of a flash cycle is around 1/1000th giving us the frozen motion.

 This means you can be a little more flexible with the shutter speed if it needs to be dropped to 1/200th as the flash is doing all the work to capture the motion.
-Don’t go too slow or the shutter doors may end up being visible in the shot as they haven’t closed in time during the flash firing.
+Don’t go too slow or the shutter doors may end up being visible in shot as they haven’t closed in time during the flash firing.

 Thirdly, you can tell the flash how close you are shooting to the subject.
 Zoom in to around 100mm on the flash to get a nice tight spot of light pointed exactly where the splash will land.
 The power output of the flash needs to be around 1/64th but change that depending upon your shots.

-One very important key to freezing the action is to have your flash exposure compensation (FEC) on a very low setting – ideally zero.
+One very important key to freezing the action is to have your flash exposure compensation (FEC) on a very low setting – ideally 0.
 If your setting is too high, you will end up with a blurred splash, it’s best not to touch the FEC at all.

-While we’ve discussed the full set-up of water drop photography in this tutorial there are more ways you can embellish your shots with simple changes when you feel ready.
+While we’ve discussed the full set up of water drop photography in this tutorial there are more ways you can embellish your shots with simple changes when you feel ready.

 Why not add some colour to your splashes by using food dye?
-Mix some coloured food dye into the water to get red, blue or green water drops instead.
+Mix some coloured food dye to the water to get red, blue or green water drops instead.
 Think about how this would look on a black surface though as it may not show up as clearly as it won’t splash on a white surface.

 If you don’t want to colour the water, how about colouring the flashes for your water drop photography.
 You can find online small and inexpensive flash lighting gels that cover over the flash to give a burst of colour to the light.

 If you want to try a different liquid entirely then Milk is a common alternative to water drop photography.

-As we wrap up our water drop photography tutorial we’ll leave you with these valuable top 5 tips to make sure you get the best setup for your water drop photos.
+As we wrap up our water drop photography tutorial, we’ll leave you with these valuable top 5 tips to make sure you get the best setup for your water drop photos.

-- Make your backdrop black or angle the camera to avoid it entirely.
+1. Make your backdrop black or angle the camera to avoid it entirely.

-- Add a little sugar or baby oil to thicken the water droplet.
+2. Add a little sugar or baby oil to thicken the water droplet

-- Take your time and use a remote shutter release to help you release the water and take the shot in a comfortable position.
+5. Take your time and use a remote shutter release to help you release the water and take the shot in a comfortable position.